-More job opportunities available for physiciansJuly 16th, 2013 in Health /
+More job opportunities available for physiciansJuly 16, 2013 in Medicine & Health / Health

 (HealthDay)—More than half of physicians are receiving up to three employment solicitations per week, according to a report published by American Medical Association (AMA).